Martin Crampin

 Detail of one of the medieval crosses at Llantwit Major, Vale of Glamorgan; detail of a decorated tile by Ada Miller-Williams, c.1890–1910, St Davids, Pembrokeshire

 Working on the Visual Culture of Wales Project at the Centre for Advanced Welsh and Celtic Studies provided an opportunity to develop some of these interests and explore new directions.
 Sections of the Visual Culture of Wales CD-ROMs examine the way in which visual traditions and motifs of the past have been revived and given new meanings, and consider the role of the past in shaping current and future identities.
-In particular, I have been researching the imaging of the medieval past and the revival of Celtic Christian styles of ornament, which are central elements of my visual practice.
+In particular, I researched the imaging of the medieval past and the revival of Celtic Christian styles of ornament, which were central elements of my visual practice.

 Nineteenth century carved wooden figures and medieval stained glass.